donnoel/Sift/README.md

 	3. Build & Run
 	•	Select the Sift scheme
-	•	Choose My Mac as the run destination
+	•	Choose iPad simulator or a real iPad as the run destination
 	•	Press ⌘R to build and run

 That’s it — no external dependencies required. 🏁